-The bronze figure will be officially unveiled at a ceremony with Gov. Martin O'Malley, Mayor Sheila Dixon, the Baltimore City College High School Marching Band and the Morgan State University Choir.
+The bronze figure will be unveiled at a ceremony with Gov. Martin O'Malley, Mayor Sheila Dixon, the City College marching band and the Morgan State University choir.

 This is not the ailing Schaefer of recent years.
 It's a younger, robust, Do-It-Now Schaefer, captured in his prime.
 Carroll depicted him as he looked in 1980, the year Harborplace opened, when Schaefer was 58 and midway through his tenure as Baltimore's mayor.

 (One advantage of selecting this time period is that it didn't require Schaefer to pose for the statue.
 Although Schaefer went to Carroll's studio once and had his measurements taken, the artist said, he was unable because of health reasons to stand for extended periods.
 Instead, Carroll obtained photos and film footage from the early 1980s to study Schaefer's stance and demeanor. )

 Carroll and studio assistants Brendan Hughes, Peter Boyce and Alex Zhikulin captured Schaefer's physical traits down to the veins in his hands and the bagginess of his trousers.
 That's not to say they didn't take some poetic license.
 According to Carroll, the figure is something of a blend of Schaefer's years as mayor and governor.
 His tie width and shirt collar are from the 1980s.
 His suit and haircut are from the 1990s.
 The effect is more timeless than if Carroll had taken every detail from a single year.